 2 – Watch out!

 Backpackers are an easy target as more often than not, you’ll stand out like a sore thumb.
 Criminals operate in gangs, especially in capital cities; so these can often be the places that you’re most likely to be the victim of theft.
-If you’re travelling alone, you may be targeted more as it is easier for a gang to surround one person, steal from them and disappear before you even realise.
+If you’re traveling alone, you may be targeted more as it is easier for a gang to surround one person, steal from them and disappear before you even realize.

 Be sensible with displaying your belongings – a wallet full of cash will be attractive to anyone, so only take out roughly how much money you need, and keep the rest locked in the safe in your hotel or hostel.
 Also, your camera or phone could be worth more than a month’s wages to a thief, so don’t have it on show the whole time around your neck, or even worse, leave it on a table while you’re having a coffee for 5 minutes – it only takes a quick distraction and your camera with all your pictures on has gone.